Skip to main content

 BASICS

-• Episcleritis is irritation and inflammation of the episclera, a thin layer of tissue covering the sclera.
-It is not an infection.
+• Episcleritis is irritation and inflammation of the episclera, a thin layer of vascular connective tissue between the conjunctiva and sclera.

 DIAGNOSIS